This post contains affiliate links.

 Place the peppers on the upper rack and broil, watching closely.
 Turn peppers every few minutes until they are charred on all sides.
 I prefer this method because it is pretty hands-off and quick as long as you watch.

 You can also roast them on a stovetop if you have a gas stove with an open flame.
-Just be sure to use tongs so as to not burn your hand.
+Just be sure to use tongs so as not to burn your hand.
 Roast on each side until black, turning each time.

 Step 3: Steam